This page is updated regularly - latest update 17 July 2020.

 Meetings or interviews – All meetings and interviews will be conducted remotely.
 If you have a meeting scheduled with a BCT staff member we will be in touch.

-Post – Please note that it will be much more difficult for us to process post in the current situation so we would ask that you do not post anything to us for the next two months.
-Should this be an issue please contact us by email on email@example.com
+Post – Please note that it will be much more difficult for us to process post in the current situation so we would ask that you do not post anything to us for the time being.
+Should this be an issue please contact us by email on firstname.lastname@example.org

-National Bat Helpline – The helpline team are currently reviewing how they deal with cases that would normally have required a Volunteer Bat Roost Visitor visit now that Natural England has postponed all roost visits until further notice.
+National Bat Helpline – From Tuesday 21st July 2020, the helpline team will be able to organize some visits (under certain circumstances) from Volunteer Bat Roost Visitors now that Natural England has issued new guidance for their volunteers.
+This will not cover every situation usually eligible for a visit; for more information, see here .
+Please note, volunteers working on behalf of Natural England under the free advice service managed by the Helpline, follow guidelines issued by Natural England which therefore may deviate from some other guidelines issued for other bat workers.
 Bat carers in the Bat Care Network have been issued with advice and we will keep in close touch with them.
-Please bear with us as most of the work of the Helpline is being dealt with remotely so you may experience slightly longer delays when trying to reach us or in gaining responses.
+Please bear with us as most of the work of the Helpline is being dealt with remotely, and we are experiencing extremely high call volumes, so you may experience slightly longer delays when trying to reach us or in gaining responses.

 For any questions about future or postponed events, please contact our Training and Conferences Manager, Naomi Webster, email@example.com The events terms and conditions including the cancellation policy can be found here

 Membership/Fundraising/Communications – Although there may also be some delays in replying to enquiries, be assured that we are doing all we can to stay in contact with our members, donors and funders.
 We are also continuing to work hard with all our supporters and collaborators to dispel the negative press surrounding bats.
 Fundraising is likely to become increasingly challenging over the coming months, your support will never be more important than now.
+We are still unable to send welcome/Adopt a Bat packs but we working hard to find alternatives to get the packs sent ASAP.
+Please bear with us.
 Thank you.

 Bat Groups – These are fast changing times and we are sure many of you will be disappointed at the need to cancel or postpone events and activities but please do all stay safe and follow the latest government guidance (available HERE) .
 We will continue to communicate with bat groups in the normal way, such as bulletins, as much as possible.
 We will also be able to deal with queries in the normal way although please bear with us if responses are delayed.

-National Bat Monitoring Programme – Bat monitoring activities away from the house are suspended until further notice.
+National Bat Monitoring Programme – Bat monitoring activities are currently restricted in order to comply with government guidance on controlling the COVID-19 pandemic.
 For More information click HERE

 Conservation Team – the members of the team will all continue as normal as far as possible but of course this will be without any face to face meeting or events.
 Should any member of staff leading an area of work become ill we will do our very best to maintain essential communications.
 On any urgent matter where no reply is received please email email@example.com